caltechlibrary/cloud-init-examples/Shib-IdP-4.md

 If the next time you run the multipass shib-idp and it is assigned a different IP number remember to update your hosts' `/etc/hosts` to reflect the new IP number associated with `idp.example.edu`.

-NOTE: Chrome just will net let you access self signed or snake oil SSL certs used by our VM's Apache.
-If you want to use Chrome for continue setup and development you'll need to setup

-You can create valid certs (buy or figure out how to use let's encrypt) or use a different web browser.
-I use Firefox and am able to click through the various warnings.

-### Configuring and populating out IdP service

-Now for the second step, populating our IdP.
+NOTE: Chrome just will not let you access a website with self signed certs.
+This is true of your VM.
+I gave up trying to get this to work and just used Firefox which will warn you but let you proceed.

 FIXME: Need to document options and setting things up here.